 In 2013 she wrote the monologue Ich bin Bulgare?!
-(I'm Bulgarian!?), which she performed at the TiKQ Salzburg, the Bulgarian theatre in Vienna and the Deutsches Theater Berlin's box venue.
+(I'm Bulgarian!?), which she performed at the TiKQ Salzburg, the Bulgarian theatre in Vienna and the Deutsches Theater Berlin's Box venue.
 Together with the rest of her class, she received the ensemble prize at the Schauspielschultreffen festival for acting schools in 2015.

-She also appeared as a guest performer at Vienna's Max Reinhardt-Seminar and Erlangen's city theatre.
+During her studies she performed at the Körber Studio Junge Regie, Burgtheater Casino and HAU.
+She also appeared as a guest performer at Schlosstheater Wien and Theater Erlangen.
 After her studies, she attended Philippe Gaulier's clown school in Paris.